sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 **Remarks:**

 > Content negotiation is not supported out of the box by minimal APIs (nor is it planned).
 If you need it, consider using controllers instead.
+If you want something like that check out [Carter](https://github.com/CarterCommunity/Carter).

 ### Validation in Minimal APIs